Blues bolster playoff push with 3-1 win over Kings

 Brown banged in a rebound to make it 2-1 late after Allen landed face-first to stop Drew Doughty's shot.
 The Kings had the puck in the offensive zone for much of the closing minutes but could not come up with the tying goal.

-Both teams were cautious to start, not necessarily a surprise given the high stakes.
-However, the tenor of the game changed in the closing 15 seconds of the first period when Quick did the splits to deny Paul Stastny's backhand, and the chances continued to pile up after the break.

-Dmitrij Jaskin hit the post during a St. Louis power play, and Robert Bortuzzo put a great chance over the net with Quick out in front of his crease.
-The Kings' line of Tanner Pearson, Jeff Carter and Tyler Toffoli each had promising looks during one particular blitz, with Los Angeles piling up 21 shots in the second without scoring.
+If Allen is as confident about his own play and St. Louis' playoff chances as Brodeur, he isn't as bold in his pronouncements.

+''Just trying to give the guys an honest chance every single night.
+I think that's my objective from here on out,'' Allen said. ''Hopefully I can carry it into the playoffs.''
-Jaskin was helped to the locker room and did not return because of an upper-body injury after a frightening collision with Bortuzzo in the second.
-Jaskin was trying to make a play on the puck and never saw Bortuzzo in front of him, plowing into the stationary 221-pound defenseman.

-NOTES: Steen picked up his 30th assist on Perron's goal, giving him at least 30 in a season for the fourth time. .
+NOTES: Dmitrij Jaskin was helped to the locker room and did not return because of an upper-body injury after a frightening collision with Robert Bortuzzo in the second.
+Jaskin was trying to make a play on the puck and never saw Bortuzzo in front of him, plowing into the stationary 221-pound defenseman. ...
+Steen picked up his 30th assist on Perron's goal, giving him at least 30 in a season for the fourth time. ...
 Brown broke a six-game scoreless streak and now has 499 career points.

 UP NEXT